Diisobutyl phthalate: Synthesis

-DIBP is synthesized by a double nucleophilic acyl substitution reaction between phthalic anhydride and isobutanol, using various acids as a catalyst, such as sulfuric acid, sulfonated graphene, or iron(III) chloride.
+DIBP is synthesized by reaction of phthalic anhydride with isobutanol.
+Various acids are used as a catalyst, such as sulfuric acid, sulfonated graphene, or iron(III) chloride.
 Water is a byproduct.

 Using sulfuric acid, the yield is 61% yield.

 Optimization

 Sulfonated graphene is a heterogeneous catalyst that has several advantages over traditional liquid acids like sulfuric acid.
 Sulfonated graphene can be easily separated from the reaction mixture by filtration and can be reused multiple times without reduction in activity.
 Furthermore, sulfonated graphene is environmentally friendly, as it does not produce hazardous waste materials that are typically generated during the use of traditional liquid acid catalysts.
 This method has a 95% yield.

 Lewis acids, such as FeCl3, can also be used as the catalyst.
-The Lewis acid catalysis process can be run at lower lower temperatures (50-100 °C), and gives a yield of 86%.
+The Lewis acid catalysis process can be run at lower temperatures (50-100 °C), and gives a yield of 86%.

 Available forms

 Diisobutyl phthalate is clear, colourless, oily liquid form with a mild odor.
 It is insoluble in water but soluble in many organic solvents.

 DIBP can be sold as a pure substance or as a component of mixtures with other phthalate plasticizers or chemicals.
 Examples are dioctyl phthalate (DOP), diisononyl-phthalate (DINP), or bis(2-ethylhexyl) phthalate (DEHP).
 It may be used as a component in formulations of several products including adhesives, paints, coatings and lubricants.
 DIBP also may be present in consumer products such as toys, vinyl flooring, food packaging, and as a plasticizer or as a component of plastic formulations.
 In many of these products DIBP is now prohibited to be used in formulations according to REACH.